hdgarrood/multipac/README.md

   declarations and a few basic functions for all of the types involved, in particular, types for games, players, game items, messages sent between the server and clients, and so on.
 Most of the other modules import `Types`.
-* The `Game` module contains the bulk of the game logic. exporting functions such as `stepGame`, which advances the game by one step, returning a new game and a list of things that changed.
+* The `Game` module contains the bulk of the game logic, exporting functions such as `stepGame`, which advances the game by one step, returning a new game and a list of things that changed.
 * The `Rendering` module is for functions which draw a game onto an HTML canvas